waffel’s Weblog

 I have a domain mydomain.com with some sub level domains like

 Now I need a self signed certificate for all these domains because I want to use them over HTTPS.
 There are some steps to do this.
 First of all: you don’t need for this propose your own root certificate.
-You should replace all occurence of mydomain.com with your own domain name and sub domains.
+You should replace all occurrence of mydomain.com with your own domain name and sub domains.

 On the gentoo server where the apache should host the domains, I have to create the certificate.
 I do following steps:

-1. Generate a private key
+- Generate a private key

-openssl genrsa -des3 -out server.key 1024
+openssl genrsa -des3 -out mydomain.key 1024

-2. Generate a CSR (Certificate Signing Request)
+- Generate a CSR (Certificate Signing Request)

 openssl req -new -key mydomain.key -out mydomain.csr